• Skip to main content

 What is verbal shutdown?

 Verbal shutdown typically manifests as a progressive difficulty with speech production.
-1 Unlike choosing to be quiet, it’s an involuntary response where communication becomes increasingly challenging, often starting with:
+1 Unlike choosing to be quiet, it’s an involuntary response where communication becomes increasingly challenging.
+This often starts with:

 • Difficulty forming complete sentences